Pizza Pasta

 Right at the beginning, pepperoni sets the scene.
 Adding garlic, red pepper flakes, and basil takes you to another level.
 The sauce is simplicity itself and comes together quickly with help from the pasta cooking water.

-Do I have to use pepperoni?
+Do I have to use plant-based Pepperoni

 Can I add other toppings?

 Absolutely!
-The world is your oyster when it comes to ingredients you can add to your pizza pasta: mushrooms, other herbs, extra meats, etc. The only thing I would caution is that this dish is much more powerful with fresh herbs.
+The world is your oyster when it comes to ingredients you can add to your pizza pasta: mushrooms, other herbs, extra meats, etc. The only thing I would caution is that this dish is much more powerful with fresh basil.

 What kind of pasta?